Prince Andrew Learned Of Jeffrey Epstein’s Suicide At Balmoral With The Queen

 “This relates to proceedings in the United States, to which the Duke of York is not a party.
 Any suggestion of impropriety with underage minors is categorically untrue.”

 Also joining Prince Andrew at Balmoral is his former wife, Sarah Ferguson, whose presence has prompted rumors that the two are back together, according to Express.
-For years, Ferguson, known as Fergie was estranged from most of the royal family, but it seems as if she has been welcomed back into “The Firm” as of late.
+For years, Ferguson — also known as Fergie — was estranged from most of the royal family but it seems as if she has been welcomed back into “The Firm” as of late.

 The couple’s two daughters, Princesses Beatrice and Eugenie are also expected to join the queen in Scotland for the family gathering.